trizen/sidef-book/syntax_and_semantics/literals/string.md

 'single\tquoted'   # creates a string as it is
 ```

-To specify a custom delimiter, you can use `%q` followed by any non-whitespace delimiter:
+For specifying a custom delimiter, one can use `%q` followed by any non-whitespace delimiter:

 ```ruby
 %q(hello ('world'))     # same as 'hello (\'world\')'